shivanidoshi26/Interactive-Lab-Hub/Lab 5/README.md

 4. Are there optimizations you can try to do on your sense-making algorithm.

 We think that having a more robust model with a large dataset of images will help with these issues.
-If the model is trained on almost every possible angle, lighting, and positition a plant can be in then it is more likely to correctly identify the plant in different settings.
+If the model is trained on almost every possible angle, lighting, and position a plant can be in then it is more likely to correctly identify the plant in different settings.

 ### Part D
 ### Characterize your own Observant system